 Brussels Itinerary

-Take a Free Walking Tour of Brussels
+Take a Free Walking Tour of Brussels During the Day

-In the Evening – Do a Beer Tour in Brussels
+In the Evening, Do a Beer Tour in Brussels

-My plan was to get some food and then head back to the hostel.
-But I was enticed by the beer tour.
-I felt a bit torn about this as I was on a very tight budget and you had to pay €18 and only got 1 drink and 3 tasters in two different bars.
+My initial plan on my Brussels itinerary was to get some food and head back to the hostel, but the beer tour enticed me.
+I felt a bit torn about this as I was traveling on a very tight budget, and it cost €18, which included one drink and three tasters from two different bars.

 Explore Ghent to Bruges